pmcteixeira/book-notes/http-the-definitive-guide.markdown

 _HTTP_ is the common language between _web browsers_, _web servers_ and related _web applications_.
 HTTP moves data reliably from web servers to web browsers, without worry about the flaws of internet data transmission.

-Web servers are also called _HTTP servers_ as they use HTTP protocol.
-They host web content: _web resources_.
-HTTP servers provide their content upon request.
+Web servers host web content, also referred as _web resources_.
+Web servers provide web content upon request.
 The client sends a HTTP request and servers retrieve a HTTP response.

-The simplest kind of web resource is static files stored in the web server's filesystem.
-These can be simple text files, _HTML_ files, _JPEG_ image files, _AVI_ movie files, or any other file. **Resources can also be software programs that generate content on demand**.
+The simplest kind of web resources is static files stored in the web server's filesystem.
+They can be simple text files, _HTML_ files, _JPEG_ image files, _AVI_ movie files, or any other file. **Resources can also be software programs that generate content on demand**.

-HTTP tags each data type being transported with a label called _MIME type_.
+HTTP tags each data type being transferred with a label called _MIME type_.
 A MIME type is a text label, represented by a primary object type and a specific subtype, separated by a slash.
 There are hundreds of popular MIME types, here are a few:

 Data Type       | MIME label
 :-------------- | :--------------